 Again, Jan and Brenda accompanied me with the blessings and favor of God going before us.
 We poured out the following five Holy Anointing Oils:

 HIS Justice!
-Anointing Oil
+Holy Anointing Oil

 HIS 58 Covenant Blessings!
-Anointing Oil
+Holy Anointing Oil

 HIS Pentecost Fire!
-Anointing Oil
+Holy Anointing Oil

 HIS Crown and Key!
-Anointing Oil
+Holy Anointing Oil

 It is with a deep gratefulness to the intercessors of Christians United Ministries International and HGRM that I am writing this.
 Your prayers are more often than not the wind beneath my wings.
 As we were reviewing the photos at Jan's home later that evening, she wanted to delete the photo of the vehicle in the garden.
 I said, "Oh no, it is a parable, it is as though we were Explorers in the Garden of Gethsemane."
 When I first began in ministry, the LORD asked me, "Jennie, will you worship me no matter what?"
 As you know, the "will you worship me" is the easy part.
 The "no matter what?" is the challenging part.
 Worship is response to who GOD is not to our earthly circumstances.
-Some days that is easier than others.
+Some days is easier than others.